JeffDeCola/my-cheat-sheets/software/development/languages/latex-math-mode-cheat-sheet/README.md

     \end{document}
 ```

-But I don't do any of this, I'm only interested in
+But I don't use any of this, I'm only interested in
 the mathematical formulas of LaTeX (Math mode).

 ## INSTALL LaTeX

 This is to install a full version with all the packages.
+I'm not sure

-I'm not sure how to install a lighter version,
+how to install a lighter version properly,

 ```bash
 sudo apt-get update